interrogator/corpkit/README.md

 | `keywords()`      | get keywords and ngrams from corpus/subcorpus/concordance lines |
 | `collocates()`    | get collocates from corpus/subcorpus/concordance lines |

-While most of the tools are designed to work with corpora that are parsed (by e.g. [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml)) and structured (in a series of directories representing different points in time, speaker IDs, chapters of a book, etc.), the tools can generally also be used on text that is unparsed and/or unstructured.
+While most of the tools are designed to work with corpora that are parsed (by e.g. [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml)) and structured (in a series of directories representing different points in time, speaker IDs, chapters of a book, etc.), the tools can also be used on text that is unparsed and/or unstructured.
 That said, you won't be able to do nearly as much cool stuff.

 The idea is to run the tools from an [IPython Notebook](http://ipython.org/notebook.html), but you could also operate the toolkit from the command line if you wanted to have less fun.

+The most comprehensive use of `corpkit` to date has been for an investigation of the word *risk* in The New York Times, 1963&ndash;2014.
+The repository for that project is [here](https://www.github.com/interrogator/risk); the Notebook demonstrating the use of `corpkit` can be best viewed via [NBviewer](http://nbviewer.ipython.org/github/interrogator/risk/blob/master/risk.ipynb).

 ### Key features

 #### `interrogator()`

-* Use [Tregex](http://nlp.stanford.edu/~manning/courses/ling289/Tregex.html) to search parse trees for complex lexicogrammatical phenomena
+* Use [Tregex](http://nlp.stanford.edu/~manning/courses/ling289/Tregex.html) or regular expressions to search parse trees or plain text for complex lexicogrammatical phenomena
 * Search Stanford dependencies (whichever variety you like) for information about the role, governor, dependent or index of a token matching a regular expression
 * Return words or phrases, POS/group/phrase tags, raw counts, or all three.
 * Return lemmatised or unlemmatised results (using WordNet for constituency trees, and CoreNLP's lemmatisation for dependencies).
 Add words to `dictionaries/word_transforms.py` manually if need be